Overexploitation: History

 The fastest-ever recorded extinction of megafauna occurred in New Zealand.
 By 1500 AD, a mere 200 years after the first human settlements, ten species of the giant moa birds were driven to extinction by the Māori.
-This swift extinction highlights the significant influence humans can have on native wildlife, especially in remote ecosystems like New Zealand.
+This swift extinction underscores the significant impact humans can have on native wildlife, particularly in remote ecosystems like New Zealand.
 The Māori, relying on the moa as a primary food source and for resources such as feathers and bones, hunted these birds extensively.
-The moa's inability to fly and their size, which made them easier targets, contributed to their rapid decline.
+The moa's inability to fly and their size, which made them easier targets, contributed to their extinction.
 This event serves as a cautionary tale about the delicate balance between human activity and biodiversity, highlighting the potential consequences of overhunting and habitat destruction.
-A second wave of extinctions occurred later with European settlement.
+A second wave of extinctions occurred later as a result of European settlement.
 This period marked significant ecological disruption, primarily due to the introduction of new species and changes in land use.
 European settlers introduced animals such as rats, cats, and stoats, which preyed upon native birds and other wildlife.
 Additionally, deforestation for agricultural purposes has significantly altered the habitats of many endemic species.
 These combined factors accelerated the decline of New Zealand's unique biodiversity, resulting in the extinction of several additional species.
-The European settlement period serves as a poignant example of how human activities can have a profoundly negative impact on natural ecosystems.

 In more recent times, overexploitation has led to the gradual emergence of the concepts of sustainability and sustainable development, which have built upon other concepts, such as sustainable yield, eco-development, and deep ecology.

 Overview

-Overexploitation does not necessarily lead to the destruction of the resource, nor is it necessarily unsustainable.
+Overexploitation may not destroy the resource, and it can be sustainable.
 However, reducing either the population or the quantity of a resource can negatively affect its quality.
-For example, footstool palm is a wild palm tree found in Southeast Asia.
+For example, the footstool palm is a wild palm tree found in Southeast Asia.
 Its leaves are used for thatching and food wrapping, and overharvesting has resulted in its leaf size becoming smaller.